 Last week, Mayor Emanuel unveiled the new safety program, which is modeled after the CompStat program first used in New York in 1994.
-According to a report at the Chicago Sun-Times, the program is designed to hold law enforcement officers accountable and accurately analyze crime statistics in surrounding neighborhoods at weekly meetings.
-While this program was originally developed to enhance law enforcement throughout New York City, the model can be easily customized to the school and community environment as well.
+According to a report in the Chicago Sun-Times, the program is designed to hold law enforcement officers accountable and accurately analyze crime statistics in surrounding neighborhoods at weekly meetings.
+While this program was originally developed to enhance law enforcement throughout New York City, the model can also be easily customized to the school and community environment.

 The Launch of the Program

-According to a report in the Examiner, the new CPS safety program is scheduled to launch December 13, with the first school-based meeting taking place on that day.
-Accountability benchmarks for the program will be determined on a daily, weekly, 28-day and annual basis.
-Mayor Emanuel says the new program is all about showing accountability to the children in Chicago Public Schools.
+According to a report in the Examiner, the new CPS safety program is scheduled to launch on December 13, with the first school-based meeting taking place on that day.
+The program's accountability benchmarks will be determined daily, weekly, 28 days, and annually.
+Mayor Emanuel says the new program is about showing accountability to the children in Chicago Public Schools.

 “School-based CompStat helps to create a culture of accountability so we can end crime near our schools and make sure our students can focus on their studies, not their safety,” Emanuel told the Examiner.
 “By applying some of CompStat’s methods in and around schools, we can better coordinate the partnerships between school leaders and police.”

 The Chicago Sun-Times explains the advantages of the program.
 Since leaders and law enforcement officers who work with Chicago youth on a daily basis will now come together weekly to share information, everyone will be better versed on potential problems among some of the kids at a particular school.
-For example, if a conflict develops over the weekend, the school will know about so that school officials can ensure the problems do not carry over into classrooms.
-If a fight breaks out on school grounds, law enforcement officials will know to keep tabs on kids on their way home from school where the fight is likely to continue.
+For example, if a conflict develops over the weekend, the school will know about it so that school officials can ensure the problems do not carry over into classrooms.
+If a fight occurs on school grounds, law enforcement officials will know to keep tabs on kids on their way home from school, where the fight will likely continue.

 Schools on Board